 “O Lord!
 Never lift me up to such a mighty height as to make me forget to embrace my fellow-beings”. -Atal Bihari Vajpayee

 Western World calls 25th December as Christmas Day, but in India this day will always be remembered as Atal’s birthday.
-Born in a middle-class family, Vajpayee’s tryst with Indian politics began in August 1942, when he was arrested for 23 days during the Quit India movement.
-His association with the Rashtriya Swayam Sewak Sangh (R.S.S.) was seen since his student days and served his early days as a Pracharak of RSS.
+Born in a middle-class family, Vajpayee‘s tryst with Indian politics began in August 1942, when he was arrested for 23 days during the Quit India movement.
+His alignment with the Rashtriya Swayam Sewak Sangh (R.S.S.) was seen since his student days and served his early days as a Pracharak of RSS.
 It was 1951, when he was deputed to work for the right-wing political party formed Bharatiya Jana Sangh, he was for the first time seen as a leader.
 Soon in 1957 he was elected as member of Lok Sabha.
 Since then there was no looking back.
-His oratorical skills compelled Pandit Nehru to predict that Vajpayee would someday become India‘s Prime Minister he made Nehru’s prediction come true.
+His oratorial skills compelled Pandit Nehru that to predict that Vajpayee would someday become India‘s Prime Minister he made Nehru’s prediction come true.
 He soon became the face of the Jana Sangh.
 This was the rise of a man in Dhoti and kurta who decided to remain unmarried all his life to serve the nation in best possible ways.
 An emergency hero who was detained during Emergency in 1975-77, Atalji as a Minister of External Affairs in 1977 Vajpayee became the first person on the planet to deliver a speech in the U.N.
 General Assembly in Hindi.
 No one before him volunteered to do so and not many after him dared to do that.
-By early 1980s, the world started recognizing him as a statesman and a respected political leader.
+By early 1980s, the world recognized himself as a statesman and a respected political leader.

 He is no doubt steadfast Hinduwadi but yet the people of minority communities repose their unassailable confidence in him.
 He always believed he belongs to all and all belong to him.
 Well known and respected for his love for poetry and as an eloquent speaker, Shri Vajpayee was never again seen addressing public again.
 This is the story of a parliamentarian elected from four different States at different times; a spotless meticulous statesman of the country; an orator; non-controversial heart-throb of the country.

-If my one wish is to be fulfilled, I would choose to go back to his time, the time he was roaring, the time India was shining.
+If my one wish is to be fulfilled, I would choose to go back to his the time, the time he was roaring, the time India was shining.
 Long live the legend, Long live his ideology.